Singaporeans in the United Kingdom: Population

 40,474 Singaporean-born people were recorded by the 2001 UK Census, with 40,180 of those living in Great Britain.
 The Singaporean-born population of Great Britain has increased by 19 per cent since the 1991 Census, when 33,751 Singaporean-born people were recorded.

 The Office for National Statistics estimates that, in 2009, 41,000 Singaporean-born people were resident in the UK.
+The 2021 United Kingdom census recorded a population of just over 45,000 Singaporean-born residents in the United Kingdom.

 The distribution of Singaporean-born residents according to the 2001 census is shown on the map.
 Nine of the ten census tracts with the most Singaporean-born residents in 2001 are in London.
 The most popular tracts were Hyde Park, Kensington, Holborn, Chelsea, Southall West, Regent's Park, Cambridge West, Highgate, East Ham South, Richmond North.

 Notable individuals

 The list below includes British people of Singaporean descent and Singaporean immigrants to the UK, regardless of ethnicity.
 This is a non-exhaustive list.